cspshivam/easybug/README.md

 # easybug

-Tool to find bugs like SSRF, XSS, Open redirect automatically
+Tool to find bugs like SSRF, XSS, Open redirect, Host-Header Injections automatically

-Coming soon
+Will make it public after adding more features.